AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

 ## The Basics
 These are the bare basics I think you need to get started with using git.
 If you're trying to learn git from this md file, I'd start trying to understand the concepts and use the commands in this section, and come back to this document when you feel more confident or are trying to learn something new.
 Never be afraid to google something specific or check `git help ...`.
+If you ever get some output you aren't expecting, make sure to read the message git returns twice over - soetimes, it'll help you resolve issues.

 Think of Git as a spaceship airlock.
 You can only move throguh one door at a time.
 This inner airlock section is called the staging area, and files added here have yet to actually be 'saved' with git.
 This only happens when you commit them.